rust-lang/book/second-edition/nostarch/chapter19.md

 to use it properly, and we’ve verified that everything is correct.

-Bodies of unsafe functions are effectively `unsafe` blocks, so to perform other unsafe operations within an unsafe function, we don't need to add another `unsafe` block.
+Bodies of unsafe functions are effectively `unsafe` blocks, so to perform other unsafe operations within an unsafe function, we don’t need to add another `unsafe` block.

 #### Creating a Safe Abstraction Over Unsafe Code

-Just because a function contains unsafe code doesn't mean the whole function needs to be marked as unsafe.
+Just because a function contains unsafe code doesn’t mean the whole function needs to be marked as unsafe.
 In fact, wrapping unsafe code in a safe function is a common abstraction.
-As an example, let's check out a function from the standard library, `split_at_mut`, that requires some unsafe code and explore how we might implement it.
+As an example, let’s check out a function from the standard library, `split_at_mut`, that requires some unsafe code and explore how we might implement it.
 This safe method is defined on mutable slices: it takes one slice and makes it into two by splitting the slice at the index given